 To make the mask mix the two ingredients together until they form a paste and then apply it to your skin.
 Leave for 30 minutes before washing off.

-If you are looking for other recipes for homemade beauty products you may find the following posts helpful:
+If you enjoyed this post on licorice benefits for the skin and are looking for other recipes for homemade beauty products you may find the following posts helpful:

 Licorice Root FAQs